eventrelay/eventrelay/README.md

 It is not meant to be the fastest or most webscale event streaming/storage system out there.
 It will never compete with the likes of Kafka for most throughput or lowest latency.
 It is meant to be a low maintenance, reliable, and easy to use event streaming/storage alternative for the rest of us.
+Some simple load testing says that a single instance of EventRelay can handle around 12,000 rps.
+Which means it can handle probably 80% of most people's needs.

 To start the server: